 Founded in Tokyo in 1920, Olympus has become a global technology leader with its line of medical products, scientific solutions and cameras.

 OM-D system: Olympus OM-D cameras use mirrorless technology to reduce size and weight and open its design to new technologies like greater axis stabilizations and an electronic viewfinder with an in-depth heads-up display.

 AIR A01: The AIR A01 lens-style camera is compatible with the user’s IOS or Android smartphone.
 These cameras can be augmented with attachable lenses for increased control and customizability options.

-- Olympus Tough: The Tough line of Olympus cameras are rugged cameras designed to take a bit of a damage.
+Olympus Tough: The Tough line of Olympus cameras are rugged cameras designed to take a bit of a damage.
 These cameras are shockproof, waterproof and weatherproof for users who photograph in extreme conditions.

-- Lens bundles: Olympus has bundles available for consumers who buy both cameras and lenses together.
+Lens bundles: Olympus has bundles available for consumers who buy both cameras and lenses together.
 Because these deals are attached to high-end cameras, they are most useful for avid photographers looking to upgrade their current camera.

-- Olympus PEN: Olympus PEN cameras blend classic, retro design with modern technology.
+Olympus PEN: Olympus PEN cameras blend classic, retro design with modern technology.
 Various customizable options like body jackets, leather straps, lens covers and grips are available to fit the user’s sense of style.

-Olympus Company Profile
+Olympus Company Information

 - Company Name: